gurgalex/pythonmathbook/README.md

 # pythonmathbook
-My personal code for the challenge exercises
+My code for the challenge exercises in the book Math with Python